roscopeco/moxy/README.md

 Maven projects locally in the usual way.

 You can generate a bit of Javadoc with `mvn javadoc:javadoc`, which generates the docs in `target/apidocs`.
+The Javadoc for the current release can always be found at https://roscopeco.github.io/moxy/ .

 #### Using the code

-##### Javadoc

-Full JavaDoc for the latest available release can be found at https://roscopeco.github.io/moxy/

 ##### Creating mocks